Rui-Chun/cs534-assign2/README.md

 # CS434/534 Programming Assignment 2: Network Transport
-This serves as the report for this assignment.
+This document serves as the report for this assignment.

+**Author:** Ruichun Ma (ruichun.ma@yale.edu)

 **File Descriptions**
 ```
 |-- src
-|    |-- node.rs : The executable program.
+|    |--node.rs: The executable program.
 Run this to start a transport node.
-|    |-- lib.rs : The lib for all modules needed for my transport protocol implementation.
+|    |--lib.rs: The lib for all modules needed for my transport protocol implementation.
-|    |-- core : The folder holds all modules of the lib.
+|    |--core: The folder holds all modules of the lib.
-|         |-- socket.rs : The socket API used by node.rs .
-All basic methods are non-blocking.
+|         |--socket.rs: The non-blocking socket API used by node.rs.
-|         |-- manager.rs : The manager struct to govern all the sockets.
-It communicates with the timer
-|         |                and udp sender and receiver.
+|         |--manager.rs: The manager struct to govern all the sockets, the timer and udp sender and receiver.
-|         |-- packet.rs : The transport packet format and some helper functions.
+|         |--packet.rs: The transport packet format and some helper functions.
-|         |-- timer.rs : The timer struct for setting up timeout.
+|         |--timer.rs: The timer struct for setting up timeout.
-|         |-- udp_utils.rs : The underlaying udp sender and receiver.
+|         |--udp_utils.rs: The underlaying udp sender and receiver.
 |-- target
-|    |-- debug : The compiled program.
+|    |--debug: The compiled program.
 This one only wroks for macos x86_64.
-|    |-- logs : The logs for each socket, recording packets sent or recv.
+|    |--logs: The logs for each socket, recording packets sent or recv.
 ```

 ## To Run